What is carbon black?

 Carbon black is virtually pure elemental carbon produced by incomplete combustion or thermal decomposition of gaseous or liquid hydrocarbons under controlled conditions.
 Its physical appearance is that of a black, finely divided pellet or powder.

-It is a common, essential product that is in everyday products like tires, rubbers hoses, inks, and food related items such as plastic utensils, and travel coffee mugs.
+It is a common, essential product found in everyday products like tires, rubbers hoses, inks, and food related items, such as plastic utensils and travel coffee mugs.

 What is hydrogen?

-Hydrogen is the coproduct in our innovative process of carbon black production.
-It is no more dangerous than other flammable fuels used now, but it does have different properties that result in different safe handling procedures.
-It is non-toxic and non-poisonous and will not contaminate groundwater or contribute to atmospheric pollution.
-There are some notable differences between hydrogen and natural gas or gasoline.
+Hydrogen is the co-product in our innovative process of carbon black production.
+It is non-toxic, non-poisonous and will not contaminate groundwater or contribute to atmospheric pollution.
+There are notable differences between hydrogen and natural gas or gasoline.
 Hydrogen is lighter than air and diffuses rapidly.
 It is odorless, colorless, and tasteless.
-But an understanding of Hydrogen and its behavior allows us to implement protocols and guidelines to handle it safely, which are all factored into our design.
+An understanding of hydrogen and its behavior allows us to implement protocols and guidelines to handle it safely, which are factored into our design.

-Read more about hydrogen and for further details on safety codes and standards, see this Hydrogen Safety Sheet.
+For more information about hydrogen, and safety codes and standards, see this Hydrogen Safety Sheet.